 While it is constructed to obey approximately the (scaled) Lorenz equations, the component tolerances make it, for practical purposes, an unknown system from which we can measure the state variables $x$, $y$, and $z$.
-Electronic noise adds an additional complication not present in our numerical simulations.
+Electronic noise and uncertainty from the analog multipliers adds an additional complication not present in our numerical simulations.

 The external forcing is introduced into the circuit through the two points marked $A$ and $B$ in Figure \ref{fig:circuit}(a).
 A function generator produces two signals at magnitudes that were approximately 4 Vpp to closely match the magnitude of the variables of the unforced circuit.
 These forcing signals were each passed through a unity gain buffer and a 1 MOhm resistor before being added to the signal at the input of the x and y integrators at A and B, respectively.
 The value of 1 MOhm allows the forcing signal to be of a comparable amplitude to the x, y, and z signals, and adds this function unscaled into the first two integrators.